-In the event a Responsible Party grants another party or parties (i.e., 3PrdP party) rights to re-label an Part 68 approved product under the 3PrdP party’s Responsible Party Code (for marketing reasons) and distribute that product in addition to the original Responsible Party maintaining its distribution of the same product, a Re-approval notice shall be filed with the ACTA for each product effected.
+In the event a Responsible Party grants another party or parties (i.e., third party) rights to re-label a Part 68 approved product under the third party’s Responsible Party Code (for marketing reasons) and distribute that product in addition to the original Responsible Party maintaining its distribution of the same product, a Recertification Filing shall be filed with the ACTA for each product effected.
 Notification(s) shall include a letter from the original Responsible Party (on company letterhead) informing the ACTA of the agreement and separate distribution of the product in addition to all items specified for an Original Filing.
 Filings will be presented as an “Original” submission in the ACTA database of approved Part 68 products.
-The 3rd party shall submit the Re-approval Filing.
+The third party shall submit the Re-approval Filing.

 When responsibilities are transferred from one party to another, the "new" Responsible Party is required to ensure the SDoC(s) for product(s) they continue to produce and market is/are updated to reflect the correct identification of the party responsible for the product.
 This requirement is applicable for Responsible Parties that assume responsibility for products approved utilizing the SDoC approach only.
 Parties assuming responsibility for products approved via a TCB are not required to submit a revised TCB certificate, given that parties are not required by the FCC to provide this information to the consumer.
 However, if/when a Responsible Party modifies a product after the transfer, a revised/updated TCB certificate or SDoC must reflect the new company name.